 A student attending a social event (dance, Prom, etc.) may be asked to sign out when leaving before the end of the event; anyone leaving before the official end of the event will not be readmitted.
 (Students will be admitted into the Homecoming dance and Prom up to 10 p.m.)

-Please contact the campus principal if you are interested in serving as a chaperone for any school social events.
+A parent interested in serving as a chaperone for any school social events should contact the campus principal.

 Counseling